 - Best practices

-- Research, best practices and case-studies papers covering the preceding fields and topics, presenting the methods used, and opening a discussion on the topic
+- Papers presenting research, best practices and case-studies, which cover the methods used and open a discussion on the topic

 - Impact on the wider library community

 To submit an abstract, please go to the LIBER 2020 submissions portal.